WHAT IS CAENORHABDITIS ELEGANS AND WHY WORK ON IT?

-Around the world many hundreds of scientists are working full time investigating the biology of C. elegans.
+Around the world thousands of scientists are working full time investigating the biology of C. elegans.
 Between October 1994 and January 1995, 73 scientific articles about this creature appeared in international science journals.
 Currently an international consortium of laboratories are collaborating on a project to sequence the entire 100,000,000 bases of DNA of the C. elegans genome.
 Why invest so much effort into the study of such an insignificant organism?

 C. elegans is about as primitive an organism that exists which nonetheless shares many of the essential biological characteristics that are central problems of human biology.
 The worm is conceived as a single cell which undergoes a complex process of development, starting with embryonic cleavage, proceeding through morphogenesis and growth to the adult.
 It has a nervous system with a ‘brain’ (the circumpharyngeal nerve ring).
 It exhibits behavior and is even capable of rudimentary learning.
 It produces sperm and eggs, mates and reproduces.
 After reproduction it gradually ages, loses vigor and finally dies.
 Embryogenesis, morphogenesis, development, nerve function, behavior and aging, and how they are determined by genes: the list includes most of the fundamental mysteries of modern biology.
 (We must, alas, assume that the greatest biological enigma of all, consciousness, is absent from C. elegans—although this remains to be demonstrated!)
 C. elegans exhibits these phenomena, yet is only 1 mm long and may be handled as a microorganism—it is usually grown on petri plates seeded with bacteria.
 All 959 somatic cells of its transparent body are visible with a microscope, and its average life span is a mere 2-3 weeks.
 Thus C. elegans provides the researcher with the ideal compromise between complexity and tractability.